yaronf/I-D/pinning/draft-sheffer-tls-pinning-ticket.md

 ## Server Compromise

-If a server compromise is detected, the pinning secret MUST be rotated immediately, but the server MUST still accept valid tickets that use the old, compromised key.
+If a server compromise is detected, the pinning protection key MUST be rotated immediately, but the server MUST still accept valid tickets that use the old, compromised key.
-Clients that still hold old pinning tickets will remain vulnerable to MITM attacks, but those that connect to the correct server will immediately receive new tickets.
+Clients that still hold old pinning tickets will remain vulnerable to MITM attacks, but those that connect to the correct server will immediately receive new tickets protected with the newly generated pinning protection key.

 ## Disaster Recovery